deadlyvipers/dojo_rules/introduction.md

-Lukas is introducing hisself to the Dojo
+Lukas is introducing himself to the Dojo
 JavaScript